Lundy E. Arrington

 In his spare time, he enjoyed fishing, hunting, gardening and animals.
 In 1959, Lun became a charter member of the Antioch Baptist church and served as the Chairman of the Deacon Board as well as being a member of the Trustee Board and Superintendent of Sunday school.

-Lun passed away on June 20, 2009, and was buried at the Altair Baptist Church Cemetery in Shubuta, MS. At the time of his death, he had eight grandchildren, eleven great-grandchildren and two great-great-grandchildren.
+Lun passed away on June 20, 2009, and was buried at the Altair Baptist Church Cemetery in Waynesboro, Wayne County, MS. At the time of his death, he had eight grandchildren, eleven great-grandchildren and two great-great-grandchildren.
 I want to thank Lun for his service to this country.